Qihang-Zhang/Qihang-Zhang.github.io/_pages/about.md

 **Previously:** I received my bachelor's degree in [Department of Automation](https://www.au.tsinghua.edu.cn/en/index.htm) at [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2023.
 I was fortunate to work with [Prof. Shenlong Wang](https://shenlong.web.illinois.edu/) and [Prof. Gao Huang](https://www.gaohuang.net/) during my undergraduate study.

-Please refer to my [curriculum vitae](./assets/pdf/CV_QiYan.pdf) if you are interested.

 **DAgrad:** My friends and I Created [DAgrad](https://dagrad.site/), where we have shared ***EECS*** graduate school admission results from [Tsinghua University](https://www.tsinghua.edu.cn/en/), China!
 We're passionate to expand to more universities and countries soon to build a community for EECS graduate applications.
 If you're passionate about similar idea, feel free to contact me!